idea4good/GuiLiteSamples/HostMonitor/README.md

 - `./HostMonitor 1 8`, you will see UI in internet browser(Safari).

 ## Run in UI mode
-### libGuiLite.a libUIcode.a should be in BuildMacCocoa\GuiLiteDemo\libs, rebuild them if meet link error.
+### libUIcode.a should be in BuildMacCocoa\GuiLiteDemo\libs, rebuild them if meet link error.
 - Open `BuildMacCocoa\GuiLiteDemo.xcodeproj` with Xcode
 - Build and Run